asappresearch/sru/README.md

 <br>

 ## Examples
-The usage of SRU is the similar to `nn.LSTM`.
+The usage of SRU is similar to `nn.LSTM`.
 ```python
 import torch
 from cuda_functional import SRU, SRUCell